 The Global Entrepreneurship Index defines the USA as the most attractive country for businessmen.
 With 83.6 score, it outpaces Switzerland (80.4), Canada (79.2), and the UK (77.8).
 Is it a success?
 Definitely, yes.
 The American ecosystem is healthy and attractive.
 However, according to the US Small Business Administration, only half of all launched businesses survive five years.
 And only one-third of them make it to the tenth year.
 Is it a success?
 Not at all.
+Because of poor POC.

 Working with customers from different industries, we realized that many entrepreneurs from the USA and other countries don’t clearly see their goals.
 They barely understand the success meaning.
 That’s why their firms often struggle to grow.
 To help clients, our analysts always run initial consultations, show tests, reveal market insights, etc. Often, we start proof of concept projects to evaluate the business/software ideas or find the best technologies.